Scriptol/JavaScript-Compiler/README.md

-# Scriptol to JavaScript compiler - Libs
+# Scriptol to JavaScript compiler - Runtime

 Runtime of the Scriptol compiler for JavaScript.